arcadeJHS/AngularVueIntegration/README.md

 But things change.
 And things can change really fast today at the battlefront of fronted development (loudly playing '70s Battlestar Galactica soundtrack here).

 Furthermore, I do not claim to be an expert neither in Angular, nor in Vue (or in javascript, for all that it matters).
-In what follows I am just exposing what I found to be a possible solution to my specific problem.
+In what follows I am just exposing what I found to be a possible solution to a specific problem I had.
 Maybe it could be helpful to someone else, or maybe someone will address me to a better solution.
 So here we are.